 Inventories are stated at the lower of cost or net realizable value and include material, labor and overhead costs using the first-in, first-out method of costing.
-Inventories as of June 30, 2022 and December 31, 2021 were composed of raw materials, work-in-process and finished goods.
-The Company had consigned inventory with customers of \$0.4 million at June 30, 2022 and December 31, 2021.
+Inventories as of September 30, 2022 and December 31, 2021 were composed of raw materials, work-in-process and finished goods.
+The Company had consigned inventory with customers of \$0.3 million and \$0.4 million at September 30, 2022 and December 31, 2021, respectively.
 The Company records allowances to reduce the value of inventory to the lower of cost or net realizable value, including allowances for excess and obsolete inventory.
 Reserves for excess inventory are calculated based on an estimate of inventory in excess of normal and planned usage.
 Obsolete reserves are based on identification of inventory where the carrying value is above net realizable value.
-The allowance for inventory losses was \$3.3 million at June 30, 2022 and \$4.1 million at December 31, 2021.
+The allowance for inventory losses was \$3.1 million at September 30, 2022 and \$4.1 million at December 31, 2021.